Warhorst/advent_of_code/README.md

 - Iterator Operations: Using Rusts iterator implementations (and maybe extended functions provided by itertools) to solve the puzzle
 - Range Operations: Using Rusts build in range types to solve puzzles using range operations

-A '-' means a puzzle did not require special techniques to be solved
+A '-' means a puzzle had no extraordinary problem or required special techniques to be solved.

 ### Techniques used in puzzle solutions
 - 2022